baleada/docs/src/prose/theme-utils/functions/fractions.md

 `fractions` is a function designed to produce classes with useful fractions of screen width, screen height, and the parent container.

 The `fractions` function returns a config object that includes different fractions depending on which `mode` the function is using.
-The `'tailwind'` mode produces the fractions used in certain properties by Tailwind's default config.
+The `tailwind` mode produces the fractions used in certain properties by Tailwind's default config.
 Here's that list, organized by denonimator:
 - `1/2`
 - `1/3`, `2/3`
 - `1/4`, `2/4`, `3/4`